-- At this point you can divide the dough and add in different mixins to personalize the cookies or if you want them all the same add in 1 1/2 cups of mixins(dried fruit, nuts, seeds etc.)
+- At this point you can divide the dough and add in different mix-ins to personalize the cookies or if you want them all the same add in 1 1/2 cups (total) of dried fruit, nuts, or seeds.

 - Scoop dough with a large cookie scoop or ice cream scoop (1/4 cup) and drop onto prepared baking sheet.